Comparing Mauricio Pochettino’s first Tottenham starting XI to his last

 However, Lloris clearly believes he benefited from the relationship just as much as his manager.

-The Frenchman has developed into a leader for both club and country, and Pochettino’s impact has been so profound on the stopper that he recently said: “Certainly, my destiny is linked to Mauricio.
+“Certainly, my destiny is linked to Mauricio.
 He matters a lot to me.
 Our relationship goes beyond football, it’s a match, and one day he will be the best manager in the world.”

-Naughton did not make the best of first impressions on Pochettino, getting sent off after just 29 minutes in the Argentinian’s opening match, and he would go on to make just four further Premier League appearances for Spurs before being sold to Swansea.
+Naughton did not make the best of first impressions on Pochettino, getting sent off after just 29 minutes in the Argentine’s opening match, and he would go on to make just four further Premier League appearances for Spurs before being sold to Swansea.

 But one of Pochettino’s biggest success stories has been the improvement in Spurs’ full-backs.
-Walker was an England international when the manager arrived, but Kyle Walker 2.0 has become one of the best right-backs in Europe.

 However, after starting Pochettino’s first season as club captain, Kaboul made only 11 league appearances and left for Sunderland in the following summer.

 Bentaleb was one of the success stories of Pochettino’s first season, impressing enough in midfield to earn a new five-year contract.
-But the follow season brought suggestions of a fall-out with the manager and only five league appearances.
+But the following season brought suggestions of a fall-out with the manager and only five league appearances.

 Capoue joined Tottenham with a promising reputation, but he never truly established himself at White Hart Lane, making 12 league appearances in both of his campaigns with the club, though he has since gone on to impress at Watford.

 Mousa Dembele was a revelation under Pochettino in midfield, while the aforementioned Sissoko also impressed in time, but the jury remains out on Ndombele, who Pochettino suggested could take two years to find his best form in England.